 User Friendly Interface

-An LCD and full-time LED meters make setup, adjustment and programming of OPTIMOD-FM easy - you can always see the metering while you are adjusting the processor.
+An LCD and full-time LED meters make setup, adjustment and programming of OPTIMOD 5700i easy - you can always see the metering while you are adjusting the processor.
 Navigation is by dedicated buttons, soft buttons (whose functions are context-sensitive), and a large rotary knob.
 The LEDs show all metering functions of the processing structure (Two-Band or Five-Band) in use.

 Absolute Control of Peak Modulation